 Wuyi Rock Tea Types

-The 3 most popular Rock Teas from the Wuyi Mountains are Da Hong Pao (Big Red Robe), Tie Luo Han (Iron Monk) and Rou Gui (Cinnamon).
+The three most popular Rock Teas from the Wuyi Mountains include Da Hong Pao, or Big Red Robe; Tie Luo Han, or Iron Monk; and Rou Gui, or Cinnamon.

 Big Red Robe